(Don’t have time to read the whole thing? Pin it to read later.)

 Also—with retweets, mention the people you’re retweeting to make double sure they see that you’re interacting with their content.
 The more you interact with them, the more likely they are to follow you back, interact with you, and recognize you when you directly contact them to ask about submitting a guest post or something else.

-Use Old Tweets
+Grow by Using Old Tweets

 If a tweet’s shelf life is only 18 minutes, then chances are more of your followers are not seeing it than those that are.
 The solution is simple—reuse them!